jear/Labs/Docker/README.md

 -->
 `#` **`docker service create --name=mydbsvc --mount=type=volume,volume-driver=local,src=dbvol,dst=/var/lib/mysql --env MYSQL_ROOT_PASSWORD=password --env MYSQL_DATABASE=owncloud --env MYSQL_USER=owncloud --env MYSQL_PASSWORD=owncloudpwd -p 3306:3306 mariadb`**

 Is that working as expected ?
-It's still pretty difficult in Swarm mode to get logs for a failing service.
-Docker is aware of that and working on it for 1.13.
-Cf: https://github.com/docker/docker/issues/26083
-Tips are use docker service ps <svc_id> to find on which host run the service and then docker exec/logs on that host e.g. Also think to the /var/log/messages log file on your host.
+If you use Docker 17.03+ you should have the docker service logs command now to help you diagnose your issue.
+If not, then tip is to use docker service ps <svc_id> to find on which host runs the service and then docker exec/logs on that host e.g. Also think to the /var/log/messages log file on your host.

 Can you have access to the database with the mysql command from your host (install the command if you need it) ?
 Check that the volume is mounted correctly in the container.
 Check that you can reach the mysql daemon from any host in the cluster.